psybers/python-paradigms/README.md

 The first step is to run Boa queries to generate output data for further processing.

+Here we provide instructions on manually getting the output, but it is probably easier to just run the helper script: `make getdata`

 #### Get some dataset statistics
 Run `boa/dataset-stats.boa` and save the output to `data/txt/dataset-stats.txt`.